Internet Scams Are Bad for your Financial Health

 This is money laundering…plain and simple….and anyone who participates in the scheme is guilty of an illegal act.
 Not only will they have committed an illegal act but they may very well have to pay with jail time, or a fine, for being involved.

 This is a common plant that proliferates in the Internet Jungle and has been around for a long time.
-There are dozens of varieties.
+There are dozens of varieties of this internet scam.
 There have been massive efforts to destroy it, but it continues to thrive.

 How can anyone who is looking for work turn down an opportunity to make money, get paid with free vacations, and receive great merchandise?
 And . . . all you have to do is forward emails – a job they know they can do.
 Anyone that knows much about computers, the Internet, and emails would probably see the insanity of this offer, but for a relatively naïve newbie to Internet commerce (and there are many), It sounds like a quick and easy way to earn money, etc.